politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

 This Worklet has a sister Worklet,
-[Reverse Shell - Ubuntu - Disable](../reverse-shell-ubuntu-disable/README.md) which shuts the SSH reverse tunnel off that the script creates.
+[Reverse Shell - Ubuntu - Disable](../reverse-shell-ubuntu-disable/README.md) which shuts the SSH reverse tunnel off that this Worklet creates.

 ## Before You Get Started
 This script is currently a POC and not suggested for production use.
 It's currently tested against Ubuntu 18.04 and nothing else.